noctabit/spam-call-blocker-app/README.md

 # Call Blocker App

-Call Blocker App is a Kotlin-based application designed to help you manage and block unwanted incoming calls while maintaining a whitelist of approved contacts.
-It integrates multiple spam detection sources, including real-time web scraping and an external API with multi-country support.
+Call Blocker App is a Kotlin-powered tool that empowers you to block unwanted calls using a combination of real-time API checks with multi-country support, and other methods for effective call filtering.

 ## Screenshots